The family signature theorem: Meyer

 \subsection{Divisibility and multiplicativity of the signature}

 It does not seem to be well-known that the discussion so far can be used to establish multiplicativity of the signature modulo 4, for example recovering and in fact strengthening the main theorem of \cite{HKR}.
-Although this is not our main goal, we take a brief excursion to explain how.
+Although this is not our main goal, we take a brief excursion in this and the following subsection to explain how.
 Related ideas will arise in Section \ref{sec:AddendaEven} where we investigate the delicate 2-local structure of the $L$-theoretic family signature theorem.